maoberlehner/markus-oberlehner-net/content/blog/vue-form-validation-with-vuelidate.md

 ## Final thoughts

 Vuelidate is one of the most minimal validation plugins for Vue – functionality wise and in terms of file size.
 I'm personally a fan of minimal plugins and packages, even though it oftentimes means you have to code some important functionality yourself.

-The end result is usually a lightweight, custom tailored solution, which does exactly what you want, without wasting precious resources for stuff you don't need.
+**The end result is usually a lightweight, custom tailored solution, which does exactly what you want**, without wasting precious resources for stuff you don't need.

 If you want to dive deeper, you can checkout [the code on GitHub](https://github.com/maoberlehner/vue-form-validation-with-vuelidate).